jamiewilbraham/azure-docs/articles/cognitive-services/Translator/tutorial-build-flask-app-translation-synthesis.md

 ms.author: swmachan
 ---

-# Tutorial: Build a Flask app with Azure Cognitive Services
+# Tutorial: Build a Flask app with Azure Cognitive Research Technologies

-In this tutorial, you'll build a Flask web app that uses Azure Cognitive Services to translate text, analyze sentiment, and synthesize translated text into speech.
+In this tutorial, you'll build a Flask web app that uses Azure Cognitive Research Technologies to translate text, analyze sentiment, and synthesize translated text into speech.
 Our focus is on the Python code and Flask routes that enable our application, however, we will help you out with the HTML and Javascript that pulls the app together.
 If you run into any issues let us know using the feedback button below.

 Here's what this tutorial covers: